chesslablab/chess-data/README.md

 [![Build Status](https://app.travis-ci.com/chesslablab/chess-data.svg?branch=master)](https://app.travis-ci.com/github/chesslablab/chess-data)

-CLI tools to manage a [PHP Chess](https://github.com/chesslablab/php-chess) database of PGN games as well as to prepare data and train a supervised learning model with [Rubix ML](https://github.com/RubixML/ML).
+CLI tools to manage a [PHP Chess](https://github.com/chesslablab/php-chess) database of PGN games as well as to prepare the data and train a supervised learning model with [Rubix ML](https://github.com/RubixML/ML).

-### Set Up
+### Setup

+Clone the `chesslablab/chess-data` repo into your projects folder as it is described in the following example:

+    $ git clone git@github.com:chesslablab/chess-data.git

+Then `cd` the `chess-data` directory and install the Composer dependencies:

+    $ composer install

 Create an `.env` file:

     $ cp .env.example .env

-Update the environment variables in your `.env` file if required:
+If necessary, update the environment variables in your `.env` file:

 ```text
 DB_DRIVER=mysql